• Free shipping on all orders

 1. The females make very good mothers

 Mini Satin Rabbits typically have a litter of about eight kittens, and the females make excellent mothers.
-They can be very protective and testy when they have young due to their strong maternal instincts.
+They can be very protective and testy when they are young due to their strong maternal instincts.
 The mothers will know when to wean the young ones, and you should not attempt to feed them before the mom stops breastfeeding them.

 2. They gained recognition in 2006